 - Streamed lined processes: With the ability to input medical codes when treating a patient, billing, insurance paperwork, and other process become more streamlined, and the aggregation of patient information improves.
 In addition to streamlining clerical work, EHRs support research staff as they study and gather data about the different populations served.

 - Improved patient experience: EHRs make it simpler for providers and their staff to find and access patient information, prevent medication errors and make it simpler for patients to obtain prescription medications.
 Depending on the system, patients may view some of their own health records online and receive reminders regarding appointments or important health screenings.

 Document Scanning for Transitioning into a Digital System

 Practices with copious physical patient charts require careful coordination when moving into an EHR system.
 Providers and office staff must make decisions regarding the historical patient information to keep, how to ensure the quality of the converted data, and maintaining and using physical charts after transitioning to EHRs.

-The best approach and timeline for converting to an EHR system varies by practice, staff training, the complexity of patient files, the amount of historical information to convert and the conversion methods used (e.g., direct data entry, document scanning and the conversion resources available).
+The best approach and timeline for converting to an EHR system vary by practice, staff training, the complexity of patient files, the amount of historical information to convert, and the conversion methods used (e.g., direct data entry, document scanning, and the conversion resources available).